OpenNWP/EFS/README.md

 * run `GAME`,
 * execute the plot scripts of `GAME` to produce visual products,
 * manage uploading the data to a website and removing old data.

+## Directory structure

+The file `sh/root_script.sh` is the main script, it manages the execution of tasks.